GoogleCloudPlatform/endpoints-codelab-android/README.md

 back to the Android client to hook it up to this new backend.

-## Step 2 - Create the endpoints backend project
+## Step 2 - Create the Endpoints backend project

 Android Studio has built-in support for Google Cloud Endpoints (as part of the IDE's support for [App Engine backend templates](https://github.com/GoogleCloudPlatform/gradle-appengine-templates))

 To add a backend to the current Android project, simply go to:
-**Tools > Google Cloud Tools > Add App Engine backend**
+**File > New Module** or right-click on your "endpoints-codelab-project" in the Project side pane and choose **New > Module**.

+> You could also achieve the same thing by adding a new module to the project (File > New Module > App Engine Java Endpoints Module)

 ![image alt text](images/image_12.png)

-Make sure you select the "App Engine Java **Endpoints** Module" template and use the following values :
+**IMPORTANT**: Make sure you select the "App Engine Java **Endpoints** Module" template and enter the following values in the next screen :

 * Module Name: **todoTxtBackend**
 * Package Name: **com.google.todotxt.backend**
+* Client module: **todoTxtTouch (com.todotxt.todotxttouch)**

 ![image alt text](images/image_13.png)

 This creates a new backend Gradle module for our Android Studio project (using the [Gradle App Engine Plugin](https://github.com/GoogleCloudPlatform/gradle-appengine-plugin) ) and adds it as an additional dependency in the `settings.gradle` file.
-The generated code is pretty straight-forward with an object model for the data manipulated by the endpoint and the actual endpoint implementation :
+It also adds the required dependencies for the generated client libraries to the app's `build.gradle` file.
+The generated code is pretty straight-forward with an object model for the data manipulated by the Endpoint and the actual Endpoint implementation :

 ![image alt text](images/image_14.png)